 The quantification model produces the distribution of loss frequency and loss severity based on the internal loss data and scenario data; and it also produces the loss distribution based on the said distribution of loss frequency (distribution of losses in a year) and the distribution of loss severity (distribution of loss amount per case) by making scenarios of the various combination of frequencies and amount of losses according to the Monte Carlo simulations; and it calculates the maximum amount of loss expected, due to operational risks, based on the assumption of one-sided confidence interval of 99.9% and the holding period of one year.
 Regarding the Consumer finance of a certain subsidiary, expected losses are excluded in calculating the operational risk equivalent amount of the repayment of excess interest.

 The measurement units are SMFG consolidated basis, SMBC consolidated basis and SMBC nonconsolidated basis; and it is measured according to each of seven event types set forth by Basel Capital Accord.
 The operational risk equivalent amount is calculated based on AMA by simply consolidating the amounts of all event types.
 For the measurement of SMFG consolidated basis, however, the operational risk equivalent amount is calculated by simply consolidating the amounts of all eight event types consisting of the seven event types and losses relating to the repayment of excess interest.
+The measurement accuracy is ensured by implementing the regularly conducted verifications of the said quantification model at pre- and post-occurrences.

-■ Basic Framework of Operational Risk Measurement
+Basic Framework of Operational Risk Measurement